FreeTubeApp/FreeTube-Docs/usage/importing-subscriptions.md

 While logged into your Invidious account, go to the settings page.
 Scroll down to the bottom of the page and look for the "Import/Export Data" link.
 On the new page, look at the bottom for "Import Subscriptions as OPML (for NewPipe and FreeTube)".

-Once you have this file, you can import this file into FreeTube by going to `Settings->Data Settings->Import Subscriptions->Import YouTube (.opml)`
+Once you have this file, you can import this file into FreeTube by going to `Settings->Data Settings->Import Subscriptions

 ## From NewPipe